lucazgon/bootDev_Maze/notes.md

         - break entrance exit
         - break walls
         - reset visited cells
-        - solve: this is a function called by users (the inn keeper)
+        - solve: this is a function called by users (the inn keeper) (we gotta figure out how to do this)
         - _solve_r(): this is a helper function that does the real math (the chef)

+- questions:
+    - whats the best way to handle mutliple levels of objects that need references to higher level things?
+Sometimes I find that rendering code makes sense if it lives inside the smaller class, but it makes for tight coupling.
+I know it doesn't really matter with respect to such a small project, but how might it be done?